ukparliament/design-assets/README.md

 The design assets Ruby gem allows for customisation over the UK Parliament design system: https://designsystem.parliament.uk

-## Updating the design assets gem
+## Updating the design assets gem for a new version

-in design assets
+1. Having checked out the latest version of this repository,

-git checkout -b add-test-helper
+2. git checkout -b add-test-helper

-add and edit stuff
+3. add and edit stuff

-Usually library-extras
+4. Usually library-extras

-/lib/library_design/version.rb
+5. /lib/library_design/version.rb

-change version number
+6. change version number

-Commons Library Heroku google spreadsheet
+7. Commons Library Heroku google spreadsheet

-git add and commit
+8. git add and commit

-still on branch
+9. still on branch

-gh pr create
+10. gh pr create

-defaults, submit
+11. defaults, submit

-pull request on github
+12. pull request on github

-merge and confirm
+13. merge and confirm

-git checkout main, pull
+14. git checkout main, pull

-releases, draft a new release
+15. releases, draft a new release

-create new tag
+16. create new tag

-new release
+17. new release

 -------

+## Updating the design assets gem within an application

-go into app, update version in gemfile
+1. go into app, update version in gemfile

-branch to install new version, back to main
+2. branch to install new version, back to main

-bundle update before pull for update
+3. bundle update before pull for update